xor-ranavikrant/Readme/Ignite Lab.md

 For a data science team charged with creating this model, they will usually undergo a set of key tasks:

-- exploring data to understand the features available, any interesting patterns that can be found, and its potential for training such a model
+- Exploring data to understand any interesting patterns that can be found, and its potential for training such a model
-- running tools such as a hyperparameter sweep to identify the best performing algorithm for the model
+- Running tools such as a hyperparameter sweep to identify the best performing algorithm for the model
-- validating the model against a holdout dataset, and registering the model if its performance is sustained over the unseen data
+- Validating the model against a holdout dataset, and registering the model.
-- deploying the model to production to be used against real-world data - in this case, our full customer base to identify churn candidates and take preventive actions
+- Deploying the model to production to identify churn candidates and take preventive actions

 ![abcdefgh](media/images/image3100.png)